sierracorban/A-Person-Worth-Knowing/README.md

 I might get a duck.

-### Other Fun Fact
+### Another Fun Fact

-I have an amazing girlfriend, who thinks I'm the strongest, most handsome guy on God's good green earth.
-She likes me a lot, especially when I hug her tight.
-She misses me when I'm gone (kinda doesn't want me to leave).
-She's not very good at cooking, but she uses butter, so her food always tastes better than mine (except for when I grill; she loves it when I grill; it gets her turned on).
+I have an amazing girlfriend, who thinks I'm the strongest, most handsome guy on the Good Lord's green earth.
+She likes me a lot, and especially likes it when I hug her tight.
+She misses me when I'm gone (kinda never want me to leave).
+She's not very good at cooking, but she uses butter, so her food always tastes better than mine (except for when I grill; she loves it when I grill; she says nothing turns her on more than a good-likin' man grillin').
 She loves that I love the Lord; but boy does her face light up when I pull up in my truck and cowboy hat to pick her up.
-She ain't even met anyone more adventurous, and she loves the thrill I bring to her life.
-She's an artist, and acrobat, and a poet, and she won't stop talking about babies, but that's how it is with women when they meet a good man; they start thinking about babies.
+She ain't ever met anyone more adventurous, and she loves the thrill I bring to her life.
+She's an artist, an acrobat, and a poet, and she won't stop talking about babies, but that's how it is with women when they meet a good man; they start thinking about babies.
 She's cool, and she thinks I'm cool.

 ### Words of Wisdom
 People, hug your babies, hug your wife, pet your dog, see your church friends, but then shower because of **COVID.**